Undergraduate Admissions

 Decisions will be posted securely online for all applicants.
 For the latest first-year admission deadlines and notification dates, please visit the Office of Undergraduate Admissions.

-The application deadline and notification dates for sophomore and junior admission to the College of Arts and Sciences and the Hussman School of Journalism and Media are available at the Office of Undergraduate Admissions.
-The admission deadlines and notification dates for transfer applicants to the professional schools with programs in business administration, clinical laboratory science, dental hygiene, human development and family studies, information and library science, nursing, public health: biostatistics, public health: environmental health science, public health: health policy and management, public health: nutrition, and radiologic science vary by department.
+The application deadline and notification dates for sophomore and junior admission to the College of Arts and Sciences are available at the Office of Undergraduate Admissions.
+The admission deadlines and notification dates for transfer applicants to the professional schools with programs in business administration, clinical laboratory science, dental hygiene, human development and family sciences, information and library science, journalism and media, nursing, public health: biostatistics, public health: environmental health science, public health: health policy and management, public health: nutrition, neurodiagnostics and sleep science, and radiologic science vary by department.
 Please contact the specific department for additional information.

 Programs with Limited Admissions

-Only a small number of transfer students will be admitted to programs with limited admissions such as biomedical engineering, business administration, and computer science.
+Only a small number of transfer students will be admitted to programs with limited admissions such as biomedical engineering and business administration.
 Students interested in one of these fields may wish to consider another major as a second choice; however, even if admitted to an alternate program, students cannot be guaranteed subsequent admission to their first choice of major.
 In addition, notification of acceptance to these programs could be later than for other programs.

 Health Program Majors